dvgamerr/electron-settings-yaml/README.md

 // => 179
 ```

-⚠ For Electron v10+, if you want to use electron-settings within a browser window, be sure to set the `enableRemoteModule` web preference to `true`.
+⚠ For Electron v10+, if you want to use electron-settings-yaml within a browser window, be sure to set the `enableRemoteModule` web preference to `true`.
 Otherwise you might get the error `Cannot read property 'app' of undefined`.
 See [#133](https://github.com/nathanbuchar/electron-settings/issues/133) for more info.

 ```js
 new BrowserWindow({